-Rudolph's research career reflects consistent high quality outputs in the form of high impact publications and the successful delivery of masters and doctoral students.
-In addition to his position at Anglia Ruskin University, he is affiliated with the Hypertension in Africa Research Team, in South Africa as an Extraordinary Professor and University College London as a Visiting Senior Research Fellow.
+Rudolph's research career reflects consistent high-quality outputs in the form of high impact publications and the successful delivery of masters and doctoral students.
+In addition to his position at Anglia Ruskin University, he is affiliated with the Hypertension in Africa Research Team, in South Africa.
+Rudolph is the first or co-author of 114 publications and has an H-index of 24.

 Rudolph’s research interests in the field of cardiovascular physiology and epidemiology is varied and addresses various hotly debated topics involving the use of urinary albumin excretion as a marker of cardiovascular damage and its prognostic significance in cardiovascular disease; blood pressure variability and its clinical applicability in cardiovascular risk stratification; leptin and its effects on the cardiovascular system; and even environmental cadmium pollution and its effects on the cardiovascular and skeletal system.

 His research also involved oxidative stress and its involvement in cardiovascular disease.
 His current research involves iron loading, dietary iron intake, oxidative stress and associated cardiovascular risk.

 Rudolph’s experience complements his role as an educator and mentor.
 He has been or is currently the first or second supervisor of 11 MSc and 7 data PhD students, with the students actively publishing their work in high-ranking journals such as Journal of Hypertension (IF 4.84); International Journal of Cardiology (IF 3.23);Hypertension Research (IF 3.87); Nutrition, Metabolism and Cardiovascular Disease (IF 4.22); and Plos One (IF 3.2).